pipeweaver/pipeweaver/README.md

-# PipeWeaver
+# Pipeweaver

-**PipeWeaver** is an audio management tool for Linux built on top of [PipeWire](https://pipewire.org), designed specifically with streaming and broadcasting in mind.
+**Pipeweaver** is an audio management tool for Linux built on top of [PipeWire](https://pipewire.org), designed specifically with streaming and broadcasting in mind.
 Join us on [Discord](https://discord.gg/gKVREmSwTh).

 ****

 ### This project is still in heavy development.

-PipeWeaver is in active development, and my not yet be usable for everyone on a daily basis.
+Pipeweaver is in active development, and my not yet be usable for everyone on a daily basis.
 There are definitely still some issues, and a lack of configuration for tuning that may make life a little difficult!
 It should, however be stable enough to check out and play with.

 Also note, that until I'm doing 'formal' releases changes to code may reset your settings.
 You have been warned!
 ****

-PipeWeaver is an attempt to bring a simple way to manage complex streaming audio setups, it allows creation of virtual audio sources, attaching physical audio sources, managing volumes (including matrix mixing), 'complex' mute arrangements, and finally routing to physical and virtual outputs.
+Pipeweaver is an attempt to bring a simple way to manage complex streaming audio setups, it allows creation of virtual audio sources, attaching physical audio sources, managing volumes (including matrix mixing), 'complex' mute arrangements, and finally routing to physical and virtual outputs.